vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ## Configure the data node SSL certificate
 You will need your data node to be reachable over the internet with a proper fully qualified domain name, and a valid signed certificate.

-You can provide the data node with a path to an existing signed certificate and corresponding private key but updating this section in the file `$YOUR_DATANODE_HOME_PATH/config/data-node/config.toml`:
+You can provide the data node with a path to an existing signed certificate and corresponding private key by updating this section in the file `$YOUR_DATANODE_HOME_PATH/config/data-node/config.toml`:

 ```toml
   [Gateway]